Who should attend?

 If you are unable to attend a course for which you have registered, you may contact the Short Programs office to request a transfer to another participant within the same company.
 The substitute participant must submit a new application form.

-Short Programs courses are occasionally cancelled because faculty become unavailable or enrollment is not sufficient to run.
-The Short Programs office tries to announce cancellations at least four weeks in advance.
+In the unlikely event of a course cancellation, the Short Programs office tries to announce cancellations at least four weeks in advance.
 Tuition will be refunded, but MIT Professional Education is not liable for travel expenses.
 We strongly recommend that you book accommodations from the suggested list on our Hotels & Lodging page and that you book directly with the hotel to facilitate any cancellation and/or refund requests.
 Most of the hotels from our list offer an MIT discount.

 Payments by Check, Draft, or Money Order: